cheerful/freckle-apidocs/content/v2/projects.md

 * **archived_project**: the project has been archived

-## Merge a Project into this project
+## Merge a project into this project

 Merge the project specified in the request body into this project.
 This will move all the project's entries, expenses, and invoices into this project.
 The project will be deleted after the merge has completed.
 Note that projects cannot be merged if either project is archived.  **This action is permanent**, so you cannot undo after you merge projects.